awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/troubleshooting-faq.md

 You can pick specific Availability Zones using the APIs, CLI, Eclipse plugin, or Visual Studio plugin\.
 For instructions about using the AWS Management Console to specify an Availability Zone, see [Auto Scaling Group for Your AWS Elastic Beanstalk Environment](using-features.managing.as.md)\.

-**Question:** *How do I avoid getting charged for my applications?*

-The default set of resources used by an Elastic Beanstalk environment don't incur charges in the Free Tier\.
-However, if you change the Amazon EC2 instance type, add Amazon EC2 instances, or run resources outside of your Elastic Beanstalk environment, charges may be accrued\.
-For information about the Free Tier, see [AWS Free Tier](https://aws.amazon.com/free)\.
-If you have questions about your account, contact our [ customer service team](https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/aws-account-and-billing) directly\.

 **Question:** *How do I change my environment's instance type?*

 On the environment configuration page, choose **Modify** in the **Instances** configuration category\.
 Select a new instance type and choose **Apply** to update your environment\.
 Elastic Beanstalk will terminate all running instances and replace them with new ones\.